DataShaka/Documentation/README.md

 The DataShaka Core API is a REST API with a Query and Response model.
 The response is standard HTTP, so constitutes a stream of data.
 As a REST API the functionally is described in terms of routes (queries with parameters that will either be GET or POST) and responses that are in the form of streamed documents.

+- All routes are available under the base sub-domain https://api.datashaka.com/
+- All routes require HTTPS encryption.
+- This API will be versioned explicitly within the URL.
+For example, the current API is https://api.datashaka.com/v1.0.
+- Authentication is done through an API Token.
+The token has privileges to specified sets (Groupspaces) of data for a single account.
+Once this token has been obtained it must be included in every call to the API regardless of route.
+Regardless of REST method a parameter called token must exist with the value of the token provided.
+For example, in a GET call token=xyz123 The security of this token is the responsibility of the bearer.
+- This API will be covered by fair use as opposed to an explicit rate limit.
+Fair use means that tokens/accounts will only be blocked from using the API if they are deemed to be calling the API in a manner which seeks to negatively impact the service provided, overall or for specific accounts.

 ## Elements

 - [Katsu](katsu.md)